Can an Ex-spouse Claim Your Pension after Divorce?

 Property division depends on your state

 In terms of how your pension would be divided in divorce, it depends on whether your state follows the principle of equitable distribution or the principle of community property.
+It’s vital that you understand and follow your state’s rules, as every state is slightly different in its process.

-In a community property state like California, all assets acquired during the marriage are considered to be the property of both spouses.
+In a community property state like California, all assets acquired during the marriage are considered the property of both spouses.
 It doesn’t matter who actually earned them.
 Thus, upon divorce, all marital assets (including retirement plan assets like a pension) should be split 50/50 between spouses.

 In an equitable distribution state, the government recognizes that some assets may have been acquired solely by one spouse’s efforts.
 Thus, the court may divide assets unequally if they deem it just and fair to do so.
-Furthermore, in equitable distribution states, pensions received prior to marriage are considered separate property and not subject to division upon divorce.
+Furthermore, in equitable distribution states, pensions received before marriage are considered separate property and not subject to division upon divorce.

 Note: Most states in the U.S. are equitable distribution states rather than community property states.

-Can a marital settlement agreement be changed?
+Can a marital settlement be changed after divorce?